Tour de France records and statistics

-This is a list of records and statistics in the Tour de France, road cycling's premier competitive event.

-One rider has been King of the Mountains, won the combination classification, combativity award, the points competition, and the Tour in the same year - Eddy Merckx in 1969, which was also the first year he participated.
+The Tour de France is road cycling's premier competitive event.
+Since the first event in 1903, one rider has been King of the Mountains, won the combination classification, combativity award, the points competition, and the Tour in the same year - Eddy Merckx in 1969, which was also the first year he participated.
+The white jersey for the best young (under 25) rider did not exist in 1969; if it had, Merckx would have won that jersey as well.